What You’ll Learn 💾

 ASAM MDF4 (*.mf4)

-MDF (Measurement Data Format) is a binary file format to store recorded or calculated data for post-measurement processing, off-line evaluation, or long-term storage.
-The format has become a de-facto standard for measurement & calibration systems (MC-systems) but is also used in many other application areas.
+MDF (Measurement Data Format): A binary file format used to store recorded or calculated data for post-measurement processing, offline evaluation, or long-term storage.
+The format has become a de facto standard for measurement and calibration (MC) systems, but it is also widely used in many other application areas.

 Broadcast Wave Format (*.bwf)

-Multi-channel audio data format (available as custom export).
+Multi-channel audio data format (available as a custom export).

 EthDump (*.txt)